App version: 0.1.0

 • No money down small business loans: They exist, but may come with high interest.

 There are numerous options to choose from when you’re looking to invest in new equipment to help your business grow.
-Finding the right options can be a game changer, which is why Lantern makes it simple to compare small business loans by filling out one simple application.
+Finding the right options can be a game changer, which is why Lantern makes it simple to find a recommended small business loan in minutes.